Trooping the Colour: Ghana

 In Ghana, the traditional Trooping the Colour ceremony is held annually during the Independence Day celebrations on 6 March.
-The escort for the colour is mounted by the Ghana Army and has the task of retrieving the ceremonial colours of the Army, Navy, and Air Force, alongside the Flag of Ghana.
-After the escort presents arms to God Bless Our Homeland Ghana, the escort for the colour then marches off to the tune of the British grenadier guards in slow time.
-The ceremony takes place on Black Star Square, where the national salute is taken by the President of Ghana in his, or her, position as commander in chief of the GAF.
+The Escort for the Colour is mounted by the Ghana Army, and has the task of retrieving the ceremonial colours of the Army, Navy, and Air Force, alongside the Flag of Ghana.
+After the escort presents arms to God Bless Our Homeland Ghana, the Escort for the Colour then marches off to the tune of the British grenadier guards in slow time.
+The ceremony takes place on Black Star Square, where the national salute is taken by the President of Ghana in his, or her, position as commander in chief of the Ghana Armed Forces (GAF).
 Musical accompaniment is provided by the combined massed bands of the Ghana Armed Forces Central Band and school marching bands.